Frequently Asked Questions

 - Fedex Standard Overnight (1 business day by 8 pm)

-* FedEx Express does not deliver on Saturdays
+* Please keep in mind that FedEx Express does not deliver on Saturdays

 Can I change my order once it has been submitted?